skiphansen/panog2_ldr/README.md

 The bootadr command displays or sets the address of the auto boot bitstream.
-By default bootadr is set to 0x40000 which is the location of the "golden" image using stock Pano partitioning.
+By default bootadr is set to 0x40000 which is the location of the "golden" image on a stock Pano.

 For example:
 ```